Fractured Carbonate Rock Research

 Research on Fractures in Carbonate Rocks

-Dr. Esti Ukar has recently undertaken the lead on SDI’s effort in natural fracture research in carbonate rocks.
+Dr. Esti Ukar leads on SDI’s effort in natural fracture research in carbonate rocks.
+Leadership entails maintaining a focus within the larger FRAC and SDI effort on issues particularly germane to carbonate rocks.
 She also directs the new high-resolution field emission scanning electron microscope facility with a focus on cathodoluminescence imaging (SEM-CL).

 Ukar’s research combines small-scale brittle structural petrology with large-scale deformation characterization and modeling on the upper continental crust.
 Ukar’s reseach spans from fracture scaling analyses and fracture evolution and timing modeling using commercial and in-house software, to developing paleostress indicators using twinned fracture cements.

-The following papers and abstracts reflect some of Ukar’s current research interests:
+The following papers and abstracts reflect some of Ukar’s recently published work: